ronak132/ronak132.github.io/index.md

 I am a master's student at Texas A & M University pusuring my degree in Computer Science.
 I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in computer science.

-I am currently interning at Cohesity as a software engineering intern.
+I interned at Cohesity as a software engineering intern in summer 2018.
 I have worked for 2 years, first as a software engineer at Bankbazaar and then as research assistant at Indian Institute of Science, Bangalore.

 ### more about me